confluentinc/streaming-ops/README.md

 2. Update the following variables in `scripts\flux-init.sh`

-  * `ENVIRONMENT=dev` You'll complete this process for each environment
+  * `ENVIRONMENT=dev` You'll complete this process for each environment you want.
   * `REPO_URL=git@github.com:confluentinc/kafka-devops` Update to match your git remote URL
   * `REPO_GIT_USER=rspurgeon` Update to your git username
   * `REPO_GIT_EMAIL=rspurgeon@confluent.io` Update to your git email